magronp/bsrnn/docs/analysis.md

 However, it does not yield good results, which we can explain as follows.
 While the change in frequency resolution is not really impactful since the STFT is projected into an embedding of fixed dimension, the time resolution is diminished, which has a much stronger impact on the results.
 This also explains why the drop is more significant for the bass track, which requires a refined time resolution, but not on the drums, which are localized events in time.

 Note that an even larger FFT size of 6144 along with a hop size of 1024 (to match the setup of [DTTNet](https://arxiv.org/abs/2309.08684)) yields even worse results.
+Finally, a smaller FFT size (1024) with hop size of 256 doesn't fit because of memory constraints.

 ### Masker size